kkousounnis/Algorithms/README.md

 # Algorithms
-This is a repository to implement algorithms from Data Structures, Searches, Sorts.
+This is a repository to implement algorithms from Data.